MahdiSelmani/iot/README.md

 To run this project, you need the following:

 - Python: Make sure you have Python installed on your system.
 - Ultralytics YOLOv8: This project uses the Ultralytics YOLOv8 model for object detection.
 You can install it using pip:
+- Paho-mqtt: Used to ensure connection to hivemq
   ```bash
   pip install ultralytics paho-mqtt flask